Is It A Derby?

 The Ultimate Score

-The Ultimate Score is simply the average of Derby and Rivalry scores.
 Only pairs with both scores qualify.
 Everton vs Liverpool sits alone at the top with a perfect 100 — the only pair to max out both geography and history.